aws/aws-sdk-js-v3/packages/client-kinesis-browser/README.md

 To send a request, you:

-* Initiate client with configurations.(credentials, region).
+* Initiate client with configuration (e.g. credentials, region).
 For more information you can refer to the [API reference][].
 * Initiate command with input parameters.
-* Call `send` operation of client with command object as input.
+* Call `send` operation on client with command object as input.
 * If you are using a custom http handler, you may call `destroy()` to close open connections.

 ```javascript